Message from the Dean

 Poverty, inequality, homelessness, voter enfranchisement, and global climate change.
 These are just some of the most pressing concerns facing the world today.
 And these are the issues that engage our students and faculty in the School of Sciences and Social Sciences every day.

-Education is an active process – our students learn through research, service learning, and active citizenship.
+Education is a dynamic process – our students learn through research, service learning, and active citizenship.
 We emphasize critical thinking and creative problem solving as a way to approach any challenge.
-We challenge and support diverse learners and encourage strong relationships among our students, our faculty and our staff.
+We challenge and support diverse learners and encourage strong relationships among our students, our faculty, and our staff.
 We’ll look at every topic from a global perspective, and discover ways to promote social justice, environmental sustainability, and active collaboration with our community partners.
 We aim to make a difference, for our students and the world--and we do.
-More about Message from the Dean

 - Our students in the sciences have been participating in summer research through a statewide grant funded by the National Institutes of Health through Dartmouth College (Idea Network for Biomedical Research Excellence: NH-INBRE) http://www.keene.edu/grants/nhinbre.cfm.
 These opportunities have led to exceptional employment and graduate/professional school placements—and great job placements in biotech/research labs for our students.